EvanPalmer/sa-takehome-project-node/README.md

     - Image: public/images/working-in-public.jpg
   - Click "Add product"
   - Click "One Time Price"
-    - Amount
+    - Amount: 28
     - Click **Next**
   - Click **Add Product**
+  - Click "Create product"
+  - Enter
+    - Name: The Making of Prince of Persia: Journals 1985-1993
+    - Image: public/images/prince-of-persia.jpg
+  - Click "Add product"
+  - Click "One Time Price"
+    - Amount: 25
+    - Click **Next**
+  - Click **Add Product**
+  - Click "Create product"
+  - Enter
+    - Name: The Art of Doing Science and Engineering
+    - Image: public/images/art-science-eng.jpg
+  - Click "Add product"
+  - Click "One Time Price"
+    - Amount: 23
+    - Click **Next**
+  - Click **Add Product**
-- Add products in code
+- Add corresponding products into source code
   - For each of the products created we need to add the PriceID to the code.
   - Navigate to your Product Catalog  [https://dashboard.stripe.com/test/products?active=true](https://dashboard.stripe.com/test/products?active=true)
   - Select a Product
-  - Click the elipisis next to the price created above
+  - Click the elipisis ('...')next to the price created above
   - Click "Copy Price ID"
   - Open the **app.js** file in your IDE of choice
   - Update the associated price on lines 65, 70 and 75